Google Dialogflow CX

 Voicebot Exchange Action

-Voicebot Exchange monitors the conversation between the contact and the bot turn by turn.
-It sends each utteranceClosed What a contact says or types. to the bot.
-The bot analyzes the utterance for intentClosed The meaning or purpose behind what a contact says/types; what the contact wants to communicate or accomplish and context and determines the response to give.
-The action returns the bot's response to the contact.
+The Voicebot Exchange action is for complex virtual agents, or for when you need to customize the virtual agent's behavior from turn to turn.
+It monitors the conversation between the contact and the virtual agent turn by turn.
+It sends each utteranceClosed What a contact says or types. to the virtual agent.
+The virtual agent analyzes the utterance for intentClosed The meaning or purpose behind what a contact says/types; what the contact wants to communicate or accomplish and context and determines the response to give.
+The action passes the virtual agent's response to the contact.
 When the conversation is complete, the action continues the script.

 Voicebot Conversation Action